 Glass is the most traditional greenhouse covering, which is mostly preferred for its permanence and beauty.
-A glass covering is likely to serve you more than 25 years if not accidentally broken, twice as more as any other covering material.
+A glass covering is likely to serve you more than 25 years if not accidentally broken, twice as much as any other covering material.

-Glass is not really amongst the most efficient materials for retaining heat, because it transmits heat and gets cold quickly, and has a very little insulating value.
+Glass is not really amongst the most efficient materials for retaining heat, because it transmits heat and gets cold quickly, and has very little insulating value.

 The glass is the heaviest material amongst the ones that are used for covering, so it needs more substantial framing.
-The frame needs to be really sturdy to hold the glass covering.
+The frame needs to be sturdy to hold the glass covering.

 If you still want to have glass material for its beauty or any other reason, consider hiring an expert to take care of the installation.